v1k70rk4/dreame_hu_tts/README.md

    - **ffmpeg** -> For Windows 10/11, install as administrator with `choco install ffmpeg`
    - **[python 3.11](https://apps.microsoft.com/detail/9NRWMJP3717K?hl=hu-HU&gl=HU)**
 3. Usage:
-    - **ttscreate.py** _e.g., ttscreate.py gender --convert_
+	- **ttscreate.py** _example: ttscreate.py VOICE --convert_
-      This creates all texts from the CSV first in WAV file -> converts to OGG extension -> copies the content of sound_ogg into the ogg files (which are not readable) -> deletes the s*.ogg files which are just placeholders in the .csv file -> creates a .tar.gz archive -> creates an MD5 extract, which along with the file size is written into a txt file.
+	  This script first processes all the text from the CSV into a WAV file -> normalizes the sound -> converts it into OGG format -> copies the content into the sound_ogg folder among the ogg files (which are not readable) -> deletes the s*.ogg files which are just placeholders in the .csv file -> creates a .tar.gz archive -> generates an md5 summary, which is written into a txt file along with the file size.
-      _Called without parameters, it asks for the gender (male/female) and whether you'd like to convert the files._
+	  _When called without parameters, it asks which voice you would like to use (Tamas/Noemi/Ryan/Jenny) and whether you would like to convert the files._

-    - **bing_hu_voice.php** _e.g., php bing_hu_voice.php "text" filename gender_
+	- **bing_hu_voice.php** _example: php bing_hu_voice.php "text" filename VOICE_
-       If you want to correct just one text, it creates the specified text in filename.wav format, in the requested gender (male/female), and then you can convert it again.
+	  If you want to correct just one piece of text, it creates the specified text in filename.wav format in the requested voice (Tamas/Noemi/Ryan/Jenny) and then you can convert it again.

-    - **convert.py** _e.g., convert.py gender_
+	- **convert.py** _example: convert.py VOICE_
-      If you requested without conversion or corrected something, you can use this for separate conversion.
+	  If you requested or corrected without conversion, this script can be used to perform the conversion separately.